maurges/every-rust-gui-library/notes.md

 aren't great and I don't want to get into sizing, but for basic stuff this is a really great library.
 Hearty approve.

+    du -h -d1 target/
+    2,3G    target/debug

+Fucking hell, rust, what the shit is this?

 - Default widgets: enough, good but not great style
 - Creating simple widgets: dunno, but should be easy
 - Creating compound widgets: simple until you want customization, then medium